 Certain statements contained in this document constitute "forward-looking statements".
 When used in this document, the words "may", "would", "could", "will", "intend", "plan", "propose", "anticipate", "believe", "forecast", "estimate", "expect" and similar expressions, as they relate to the Company or its management, are intended to identify forward-looking statements.
 Such statements reflect the Company's current views with respect to future events and are subject to certain risks, uncertainties and assumptions.
 Many factors could cause the Company's actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements.
-Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.
 The Company does not intend, and does not assume any obligation, to update any such factors or to publicly announce the result of any revisions to any of the forward-looking statements contained herein to reflect future results, events or developments except as required by applicable Canadian Securities law.